peemtanapat/scalable-url-shortener/README.md

 - **Redis Persistence**: AOF enabled for durability
 - **Load Balancing**: Multiple replicas with health checks
 - **Connection Pooling**: Built into Go database drivers

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙋‍♂️ Support

-For questions or issues:

-1. Check the health endpoints
-2. Review service logs
-3. Monitor Redis Commander
-4. Create an issue on GitHub

 ## 🔮 Future Enhancements